Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Proofs

 Our contributions are:

-\begin{itemize} \item We introduce a new identification method, which relaxes several previous assumptions including the uniqueness of bridge functions and certain completeness conditions.
-We also consider a more general setting than average-effect estimation, where we allow counterfactual actions to be possibly stochastic and the action space to be possibly continuous. \item We propose new estimators for bridge functions (even if nonunique) by introducing an adversarial critic function and formulating the learning problem as a minimax game.
-Our minimax approach accommodate the use of any type of flexible function class such as reproducing kernel Hilbert spaces (RKHS) and neural networks.
-Then, by plugging these bridge functions estimators into different estimating equations, we derive our final estimators. \item We provide finite sample convergences results under a variety of different assumptions (see \cref{tab:summary}).
-One important assumption is the well-specification of the hypothesis classes, which we call \emph{realizability}.
-Another assumption, which we call \emph{closedness}, ensures that the critic classes in our minimax estimators are sufficiently rich.
+\begin{itemize} \item {We introduce a new identification strategy, which requires only existence of certain bridge functions, but not any completeness conditions.
+This complements previous identification strategies based on bridge functions as these previous ones all require some completeness conditions. } We also consider a more general setting than average-effect estimation, where we allow actions to be possibly stochastic and the action space to be possibly continuous. \item We propose new estimators for bridge functions (even if nonunique) by introducing an adversarial critic function and formulating the learning problem as a minimax game.
+Our minimax approach accommodates the use of {\newedit many flexible function classes} such as Reproducing Kernel Hilbert Spaces (RKHS) and neural networks.
+Then, by plugging these bridge-function estimators into different estimating equations, we derive our estimators. \item {We provide finite-sample convergence results under a variety of different assumptions, generally without assuming unique bridge functions (see \cref{tab:summary}).} One important assumption is the well-specification of the hypothesis classes, which we call \emph{realizability}.
+Another assumption, which we call \emph{closedness}, ensures that the critic function classes in our minimax estimators are sufficiently rich.
 Depending on how much of these we are willing to assume, we obtain different convergence rates for the final estimator.
-One surprising result is that when we assume realizability of both bridges and critics, our estimator is consistent even though the bridge functions themselves are not consistently estimated (see row \RNum{1} in \cref{tab:summary}). \end{itemize}
+One surprising result is that when we assume realizability of both bridge and critic function classes, our estimator is consistent even though the bridge functions themselves are not consistently estimated (see row \RNum{1} in \cref{tab:summary}). {This result generally cannot be obtained by standard analyses in the instrumental variable literature. \citep{AiChunrong2003EEoM,newey2003instrumental,Hall05IV,LewisGreg2018AGMo,ZhangRui2020MMRf,DikkalaNishanth2020MEoC,ChernozhukovVictor2020AEoR,LiaoLuofeng2020PENE,NIPS2019_8615,MuandetKrikamol2019DIVR}.
+Hence, our finite sample analysis fully exploits special structures of double negative controls instead of just applying existing analysis of instrumental variables. } \end{itemize}